List of compositions by Thelonious Monk: Introspection

 A 36-bar tune in AABA-form (8-8-8-12).
 It that was first recorded on October 24, 1947, for the Genius of Modern Music sessions.
 It was also later recorded for the album Solo Monk.

 The tune is notable for its radical chord progressions and form, as it is borderline atonal.
 In most jazz standards, the A-section is used to establish the key, while the B-section has tonal excursions, but in "Introspection", the roles of the sections are reversed.
 The A-section doesn't land on a stable chord until bar 6 where it lands on DΔ7, but the B-section establishes D♭Δ7 as a new key center.
 The last extended A-section finally lands on D♭Δ7 in the 4-bar coda.

 J

 Jackie-ing

-A through-composed 16-bar tune in the B♭ lydian mode, that Monk named after his niece, Jackie Smith.
+A 16-bar tune in the B♭ lydian mode, that Monk named after his niece, Jackie Smith.
 It was first recorded on June 4, 1959, for the album 5 by Monk by 5.
 The tune's march-like feeling made it the opening theme for many of Monk's concerts.
 It also appears on the live albums from Italy and Tokyo.